nuttycream/gai/README.md

   <img src="https://github.com/nuttycream/gai/blob/main/docs/logo.svg" />
 </p>

+#

-gai, pronounced guy, is a git + AI powered TUI that automatically generates commits, commit messages, branches, and pull requests when appropriate.
+gai, pronounced guy, is a git + AI powered TUI that automatically generates commits, commit messages, and branches when appropriate.

 It works by taking a diff of your repo and sending an API request to an LLM AI provider, where it takes that response and builds out git operations along with